sgrebnov/jqmobile-metro-theme/README.md

 Note.
 Pages above are used as a reference for Windows Phone demo application.

-## Prerequisite (Windows Phone only) ##
+## Prerequisite ##
-(No actions are required to run html samples and test pages.)
+The following componets are required for optimal theme work Cordova App on Windows Phone 7.5

-Silverlight for Windows Phone Toolkit is required to build http://silverlight.codeplex.com/releases/view/71550#DownloadId=270984
+Silverlight for Windows Phone Toolkit http://silverlight.codeplex.com/releases/view/71550#DownloadId=270984

 # Usage #